 There is no doubt that the demand from investors for ESG investing has increased dramatically and become a need of the hour.
 But, should we consider these ESG schemes looking at current guidelines and disclosures?
 Or, are they a unique proposition from existing equity schemes?
 Should these be a part of our portfolio?

-This articles aims to answer some of such questions which arises while considering ESG as an investment category.
+This article aims to answer some of such questions which arise while considering ESG as an investment category.